unkyulee/micro-journal/readme.md

 Probably, size issue could have been improved if I was using low profile switches.
 In my defense, I had very little knowledge about mechanical keyboards, and didn't know the difference between low profile switches to cherry mx swtiches.

-But, I loved the cherry mx switches and the how easy to get supplies of switches.
-Also, found a switch (Akko Cream Blue Pro) that felt so satisfying.
+But, I loved the cherry mx format switches and the how easy to get supplies of switches.
+Also, I found one (Akko Cream Blue Pro) that felt so satisfying.
 So, I decided to stick with the cherry mx profile.

 Collecting those problems.
 I went to make the newer revision.
 Removing hinges making a solid flat platform and for the size, just gave up pocketability.
 Reason being, it has been mostly used on the desk and occassionaly on the sofa.
 So, it didn't really need to be closeable box form.